 Step 08 - Confirm that you actually want to delete these files.
 Wait until the cleanup process is complete.

 Step 09 - Go back to the left-hand side of the screen and repeat steps 01 to 08.
 However, step 03 would be different.
-In this case, you have to select Large & Old Files OR Clutter to remove other unnecessary files in your system.
+In this case, you have to select Large & Old Files OR Mail Trash to remove other unnecessary files in your system.

 Checking your RAM is very easy and important as this lets you know if you need more of it to improve the performance of your Mac device.